 For years, shorthand like LOL and BRB have become a part of the fabric of our daily life.
 While these shorthand phrases are great for talking with friends, they need to be avoided when dealing with work-related matters.

-Not only can this shorthand be confusing, it may give a remote worker or customer the wrong impression about your company.
+Not only can this shorthand be confusing, but it may also give a remote worker or customer the wrong impression of your company.
 While it may be a bit time-consuming to spell everything out, it will be worth it in the long run.

 When dealing with remote employees or customers via instant message, you need to be as personal as possible.
 The last thing you want is for your messages to come off as insincere or robotic.